farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ---

-Sometimes, ennemies are so powerful they have a direct effect over characters, hindering their abilityto fight back.
+Sometimes, enemies are so specific they have a special effect over characters, hindering their ability to fight back.

-Threat Level is an extra about adversity and how it can affect the character's dice rolls.
+Threat Level is an extra about how adversityit can affect the character's actions.

 ## What is a Threat Level?

-While adversity doesn't affect directly the character, it's ok to use position and effect.
-But when it has an impact, it can be less obvious on how to deal with it and make it count mechanically speaking.

-`Threat Level` is a way to represent this.
+`Threat Level` is a way to represent a special type opposition, affecting the characters capacity while let it's position untouched.
+It can be seen as a passive way to alter character's chances of success.

-It takes the form of a value associated with the adversity.
-The higher the value, the most threatening it is.

 ## How to define a Threat Level?

 A Threat Level has two main components:

 * A defined source of the `Threat Level`
-* A value associated with the source
+* A rating associated with the source

-The source must be clearly identify and describe to let no room for player's interpretation.
+The source must be clearly identified so that there's no room for players' interpretation.
 Also, the source must define how it generates the `Threat Level`.

 > #### Threat Level example: the mist
 >
-> The `mist` wrap the characters in its moisty texture, overwhelming every move, hindering the perception, blunting the dexterity.
+> The `mist` wraps the characters in its damp texture, overwhelming their every move, hindering their perception, and blunting their dexterity.
+>
-> A heavy `mist` is a simple threat, with a value of 1, just enough to slightly deter characters.
+> A heavy `mist` is a simple threat, with a rating of 1, just enough to slightly affect the characters.
-> A poisonous `mist` can be lethal, and more than just hindering the senses the protection needed to survive it is a reason by itself to rise the `Threat Level` to 2.
+> A poisonous `mist` can be lethal, and more than just a hindrance.
+The protection needed to survive it is a reason in and of itself to raise the `Threat Level` to a 2.

 > #### Threat Level example: the hexer
 >
-> More than a simple witcher, the `hexer` is a real issue for a group of intrepid adventurer, plaguing them with hexes, slowing them.
+> More than a simple witcher, the `hexer` is a real issue for a group of intrepid adventurers, plaguing them with curses, slowing them.
+>
-> The `hexer`'s spells are typically `Threat Level` applied to a single character or to the entire group, depending on the `hexer`'s power.
+> Spells made by `hexers` can be seen as a `Threat Level` applied to a single character or the entire group, depending on the `hexer`'s power.

-### Is there a limit to the Threat Level value?
+### Is there a limit to the Threat Level rating?

 Depends on the group, but a good range would be between 1 and 3.
-Keep in mind that a higher value means a greater chance to totally cancel character's roll, and so make them fail really hard.
+Keep in mind that a higher rating means a greater chance to totally cancel a character's roll and make them fail really hard.

 ## Rolling with the Threat Dice

-Now that the `Threat Level` is clearly defined, what to do with its value?
+Now that the `Threat Level` is clearly defined, let's go over how it has an impact on the mechanics.

-Well, it's easy: when a player make a roll, and if the threat is applicable to the roll (like perception with the mist), the player also roll the number of dice equal to the `Threat Level` value in the same time.
+When a player makes a roll and the threat can be tied to a reason why that roll might be impacted (e.g. perception with the mist example), the player also rolls the number of dice equal to the `Threat Level` rating at the same time.

-Let's call the character's dice pool the character's dice, and the dice roll for the `Threat Level` the threat dice.
+Let's call the character's dice pool the action pool, and the dice roll for the `Threat Level` the threat pool.

-Now, it's a bit tricky: each threat dice cancel a character's **dice of the same value**.

-A little example?
+Once the two pools are rolled, each die from the threat pool cancels **a single die of the same value** in the action pool.

+For example:

-> #### first roll case
+> #### Example #1
 >
-> The character as a character's dice of 2, and the `Threat Level` has a value of 3.
+> The action pool contains 2d6, and since the `Threat Level` has a rating of 3, the threat pool is made of 3d6 (let say a poisonous mist (2) with a little curse from the hexer (1)).
 >
-> Then, the player rolls character's dice and get 3 and 5.
+> Then, the player rolls the action pool and gets a 3 and a 5.
-> In the same time, they rolls threat dice and get 2, 3 and 6.
+> In the same time, they rolls threat dice and gets a 2, a 3 and a 6.
-> The 3 on character's roll is cancel.
+> Because both the threat pool and the action pool contain a 3, the 3 from the action pool is canceled.
 >
 > The result is 5.

-> #### second roll case
+> #### Example #2
 >
+> Like in the example #1, the action pool contains 2d6, and with a rating of 3, the threat pool is made of 3d6.
+> With the action pool the players gets a 3 and a 5.
-> Same situation, but the player rolls 2, 3 and 5 on threat dice.
-Then both 3 and 5 are canceled.
+> But this time for the threat pool the player gets a 2, a 3 and a 5.
+> Because both threat pool and the action pool contain a 3 and a 5, then all the action pool is canceled.
 >
 > The result is 0, a critical fail!

 ## Tune it to make it deadlier

-A first dial to turn the extra a bit harsher for the players, on a 6 on a threat dice, the 6 automatically cancel one character's die, no matter its value, and the higher.
+One way to customize this is to turn the extra so that it hits a bit harder.
+This can be done this way: each 6 of the threat pool automatically cancels one of the highest die on the action pool, no matter its value.

-> #### first roll case, with this dial
+> #### Example #3, with this dial
 >
-> With the threat dice result 2, 3 and 6, the 6 cancel the 5 (the highest die of the character's dice pool).
+> The action pool contains 3d6, and since the `Threat Level` has a rating of 2, the threat pool is made of 2d6 (only the poisonous mist here).
 >
+> The player gets a 2, a 3 and a 5 on the action pool, and a 3 and a 6 on the threat pool.
+> The 3 from the threat pool cancels the 3 from the action pool, and the 6 from the threat pool cancels the 5 (the highest die of the character's dice pool).
+>
 > The result is 2.

-And it's possible to be harsher than this by canceling every character's dice that are equal **or inferior** to the threat dice.
+Another way to change this mechanic could be that each die from the threat pool cancels one die from the action pool that is equal or inferior.

-> #### harsher than the rest
+> #### Example #3, harsher
 >
-> Same situation, with 2 character's dice and 3 threat dice.
-> The player rolls on character's dice 3 and 5.
-The result on the threat are 2, 4 and 6.
-The 6 cancels the 5, and the 4 cancels the 3.
+> The action pool contains 3d6, and since the `Threat Level` has a rating of 2, the threat pool is made of 2d6.
 >
+> The player gets a 2, a 3 and a 5 on the action pool, and a 4 and a 6 on the threat pool.
+> From the threat pool over the action pool, the 6 cancels the 5 and the 4 cancel the 3.
+>
 > The result is 2.

+## GM rolling the threat

+Instead of letting players rolling the threat pool, it can be the GM who roll it.
+If so, it can do that in the same time, or after the player's roll to add some intensity.

+> ## Recap
+>
+> A `Threat Level` is a threat source with an associated rating.
+This rating turns into a dice pool.
+Each die of the threat pool cancels a die of the same value from the action pool.

 ## Credits

 This extra is a direct inspiration of Neon City Overdrive.

+Corrected and enhanced by RP Deshaies and David Haslem.

 # Making a Compelling Campaign | Preparing the Game